Approved by the Energy, Environment, and Water Policy Committee on March 18, 2024

 A major challenge for water suppliers is how to control and limit the risks from pathogens and disinfection byproducts.
 It is important to provide protection from pathogens while also minimizing health risks to the population from disinfection byproducts.

 In some cities, water supply infrastructure remains in use that was installed more than 100 years ago.
-Lead was common in pipes and fixtures through the mid-20th century.
-The EPA's Lead and Copper Rule that restricted lead levels in drinking water supplies was first enacted in 1991 and drinking water suppliers routinely use additives to prevent corrosion on legacy pipes.
+Lead was common in pipes and fixtures through the mid-20th century, and lead contamination remains a serious problem, particularly for older homes and vulnerable populations.
 Where lead service lines between the public water mains and end users remain in service, some owners do not have the resources to address these pipes.
-Replacement programs exist in some cities, but funding competes with other utility needs.
-Accelerating the replacement of these lead-pipes is directly dependent upon funding streams - available and yet to be identified.
+The passage of the Infrastructure Investment and Jobs Act in 2021 went a long way to help fund replacement programs, which are underway in some cities.
+However, the lead service line (LSL) funding competes with other utility needs and not all needs are met.
+Accelerating the replacement of these lead-pipes puts an additional burden on the utilities and homeowners.

 Rationale

 The quality of our nation's water supply is one the most important achievements of the Civil Engineering profession in the 20th century.
-In the United States, the vast majority of our public water systems routinely meet or exceed all federal standards for drinking water; however, water infrastructure is rapidly aging.
-Legacy issues such as lead pipes and fixtures and disinfection byproducts remain to be addressed and new challenges such as emerging pathogens and pollutants are arising.
+In the United States, most of our public water systems routinely meet or exceed federal standards for drinking water; however, water infrastructure is rapidly aging.
+Legacy issues such as lead pipes and fixtures and disinfection byproducts remain to be addressed.
+New challenges such as emerging contaminants and water security, including cybersecurity are also arising.

-EPA water quality regulations must conform to certain basic principles to be effective but recognize that characteristics and quality of drinking water sources vary greatly by region.
-If interrelated regulations are not coordinated through objective analysis considering tradeoffs and new developments, the timeliest and cost-effective solutions will not be possible.
-Adequately funded state programs are needed because the states are in the best position to develop and enforce the detailed regulations under the Act and to make specific on site decisions, as necessary.
+EPA water quality regulations (Clean Water Act) that protect source water must conform to certain basic principles to be effective but recognize that characteristics and quality of drinking water sources vary greatly by region.
+If interrelated regulations are not coordinated through objective analysis considering tradeoffs and new developments, the most timely and cost-effective solutions will not be applied.
+Adequately funded state programs are needed because the states are in the best position to develop and enforce the detailed regulations under the SDWA and to make specific on site decisions, as necessary.
 The states are also in the best position to provide necessary technical assistance to smaller water systems and to take any appropriate enforcement actions.
-Congress, through the EPA, needs to provide federal funding to ensure effective implementation of the Act by the states.
+Congress, through the EPA, needs to provide federal funding to ensure effective implementation of the SDWA Act by the states.

-Disinfection of drinking water continues to be important to the protection of public health.
+Disinfection of drinking water is vital to the protection of public health.
 Selection of the appropriate method of disinfection for a particular system should be based on site specific considerations, such as quality of the source water and economics of the project.
-Continued research into all viable disinfection technologies is needed to improve disinfection performance, minimize creation of harmful disinfection byproducts and more completely understand the impacts of each method of disinfection.
+Continued research into all viable disinfection technologies is needed to improve disinfection performance, minimize creation of harmful disinfection byproducts, and more completely understand the impacts of each method of disinfection.

 ASCE Policy Statement 361